Emerald L King

 cosplay - Japanese literature - popular culture

-Based at the University of Tasmania, Emerald has cosplayed, judged, and MC’d at events in Japan, New Zealand and Australia.
-She is an award-winning cosplayer most notably winning the Madman National Cosplay Championship in 2016 (as well as placing in 3rd in 2012 and 2nd in 2018), and coming first runner up at the Australian heats of the World Cosplay Summit in 2019 (3rd in 2018).
-Since 2017 she has volunteered at the World Cosplay Summit Finals held in Nagoya in August each year as a translator and Japanese/English interpreter.
+Based at the University of Tasmania, Emerald has cosplayed, judged, and MC’d at events in Japan, New Zealand, and Australia.
+She is an award-winning cosplayer most notably winning the Madman National Cosplay Championship in 2016, and winning the Australian heats of the World Cosplay Summit in 2023 and representing the nation in Japan in 2024.
+From 2017-2023 she volunteered at the World Cosplay Summit Finals held in Nagoya as a translator and Japanese/English interpreter.
 In 2020 she was named a World Cosplay Summit Support Ambassador.